 Dr. Jálin B. Johnson (she, her) learned early on that advocacy requires altruism.
-Maintaining an active dedication to community equity and service to others, has allowed her to remain committed to this principle.
+Maintaining an active dedication to community and service to others, has allowed her to remain committed to this principle.

-Within the Academe
+Within the Academe and Academia

-In her role as Full Professor and faculty mentor, she had the privilege of serving as the lead facilitator of biannual Faculty trainings, geared towards professional development and career education advancement.
+In her role as Full Professor and faculty mentor, she has had the privilege of training faculty hiring committees, and serving as the lead facilitator of biannual Faculty trainings, geared towards professional development and career education advancement.
 Her collaborative efforts in this area have been shared within interdisciplinary settings during presentations she has given with colleagues at the Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC) conferences, and other educational settings.
 Additionally, she has had the opportunity to work with key community members as an advocate for her peers while serving as Faculty Personnel Committee (FPC) Vice-Chair during her tenure as Full Professor of Business and Organizational Leadership.

 Professional Affiliations